minetest/minetest/doc/developing/android.md

 If you want get rid of previous output you can do that with `adb logcat -c`.

-## I edited builtin, shaders, ... but nothing changed.
-Help!
+## "I Edited builtin, shaders, ...
+But Nothing Changed.
+Help!"

 You're probably hitting two problems:
 * the build system only generates assets once